Free Fabora Tool

 1. Region / unit style

-Use the machine input rating where possible.
-Welding output amps are not the same as mains input amps.
-Actual electricity use can vary with machine settings, duty cycle, welding process, power factor, efficiency, and how the machine is used.
+Actual electricity use varies with machine efficiency, waveform, process, settings, power factor, duty cycle, starts and stops, and how the machine is used.
 Nothing is saved or sent to a backend.

 What it helps with